You might have heard a lot about police scanners but have never really known what it is they do. Well, police scanners are nothing out-of-space.

 How You Can Start Scanning And Listening In On Police Scanner Frequencies

-Now we have come to the juicy part which is the crux of the matter – How can you start listening in on police scanner frequencies?
+Now we have come to the juicy part, which is the crux of the matter – How can you start listening in on police scanner frequencies?
 It is as smooth as taking candy off a baby’s hand.

 - It would be best if you started by first getting a quality scanner.

-- To start building your police scanner, you need first to know the exact frequency you are aiming to tune into.
+- To start building your police scanner, you need to know the exact frequency you are aiming to tune into.
 If you do not already know how to do this, please refer to the header above.

-- After you must have taken care of that, you can then go ahead to program in your frequencies of choice into the scanner.
+- After you must have taken care of that, you can then go ahead to program your frequencies of choice into the scanner.

 - Antennas are the proverbial icing on the cake.
-Without a good quality antenna, you might encounter some problems finding and listening to various police frequencies, and most especially sustaining a good reception over a fair amount of time.
+Without a good quality antenna, you might encounter some problems finding and listening to various police frequencies, especially sustaining a good reception over a fair amount of time.